Utkichaps/Disastron/README.md

 - Active disaster prediction notifications fetched from NDMA database based on your location.
 - Social Media support to share disaster alert to people in the affected area.
 - Community based disaster tracking by pin pointing location on Shared Map.
-- Crucial Disaster prevention information available in the application.
+- Crucial disaster management information available in the application.

 ## Code Details